dino-lang/dino/README.md

 ---

-# Example: Classes and functions with pattern matching
+# Example: classes and functions with pattern matching
 * Simple binary tree and its check:
 ```
     class tree {}